j-casimiro/elemental/README.md

 # Elemental: Periodic Table Quiz Game

 A fun and educational game to test your knowledge of the periodic table!
-The game challenges players to name chemical elements based on hints, tracks scores, streaks, and allows hints to assist when needed.
+The game challenges players to name chemical elements, tracks scores, streaks, and allows hints to assist when needed.

 ![elemental](https://github.com/user-attachments/assets/3f642185-5508-4d35-898f-f8a2aa31728e)